Lameguy64/PSn00bSDK/libpsn00b/psxgpu/readme.txt

 	  getting number of vsyncs elapsed and waiting until a specified number of vsyncs have passed.

-	* VSync interrupt handler should be hooked using BIOS function SetCustomExitFromException() like the official GPU library instead of hooking an event handler, but said hook never seems to work.
+	* (old) VSync interrupt handler should be hooked using BIOS function SetCustomExitFromException() like the official GPU library instead of hooking an event handler, but said hook never seems to work.
 Perhaps something in the kernel area needs to be patched/set or some event/IRQ